 If the low oil warning light activates along with the check engine light, stop driving immediately and have your vehicle towed for repairs.
-If this situation is left unaddressed, it may lead to complete engine failure.
+If this situation is unaddressed, it may lead to complete engine failure.

 What are the Possible Causes of the P0521 Code?

 Many issues can trigger the P0521 engine code.
 Below are just some causes of this trouble code.
 Note that since there are a lot of causes, you need a proper diagnosis to address the issue correctly and efficiently.
 When in doubt, consult a mechanic or technician.

 - Low engine oil level

 - Low oil pressure because of internal engine wear

 - Defective oil pressure sensor